 If you or a friend has a thriving plant with one or more pups, take a close look and locate the tallest one – around three to five inches is ideal, as it means the root system is thriving.

-If it is growing in a large enough pot or outdoors, with your trowel or knife, carefully loosen the pup’s roots, pulling them away from the mother plant’s root system.
+If it is growing in a large enough pot or outdoors, with your trowel or knife, carefully loosen the pup’s roots, dividing and pulling them away from the mother plant’s root system.

 You may need to cut them away if the pup is several inches tall and its roots are long and strong.
 Lift it out and put it in the waiting pot filled with cacti and succulent mix.